 The primary language of acquired materials is English.

-The primary emphasis is on the United States, Canada, and Great Britain; however, since international coverage is highly desired, English-language publications may be purchased regardless of country of origin or geographic treatment.
+The primary emphasis is on the United States, Canada, and Great Britain.
+International coverage is highly desired for most areas; therefore, English-language publications may be purchased regardless of country of origin or geographic treatment.

 Resources collected include: research and trade journals, textbooks, databases, encyclopedias, dictionaries, directories, conference proceedings, government publications, and bibliographies.

 Emphasis is placed on electronic resources to support integration into the food science and human nutrition curricular materials and research.
 Journals are collected only in electronic format when available.
 A robust print book collection is also maintained to support interlibrary loan and use by community patrons visiting MSU.

 Research data - particularly data that is not already openly available or that cannot/will not be placed in existing research data repositories - may be collected.
 For additional guidelines, please see MSU's Digital Research Data Collection Development Policy.